DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/multus-underlay/install.md

 1. Check that the components are running properly:

-    This includes Multus, Meta-plugins, SRIOV-CNI (if enabled), SRIOV-Device-Plugins (if enabled).
+    This includes Multus, Meta-plugins, SR-IOV CNI (if enabled), SRIOV-Device-Plugins (if enabled).

     ![install_finished](../../images/multus-install-9.png)